spatialos/gdk-for-unity/docs/content/testing/writing-a-new-test.md

     }
 ```

-For the instance functionality, we can add tests similarly:
+For the instance functionality, you can add tests similarly:

 ```cs
     [TestFixture]